Graph Kernel Neural Networks: Conclusion

 \section{Conclusion}

 We introduced a new convolution operation on graphs based on graph kernels.
 We proposed the graph kernel convolution layer and an architecture that makes use of this layer for graph classification purposes.
-The benefits of this architecture include the definition of a fully structural model that can exploit the vast collection of existing graph kernels, a provably superior expressive power when compared to standard GNNs, and the possibility to visualize the learned substructures in a way that is reminiscent of the convolutional filters of standard CNNs.
+The benefits of this architecture include the definition of a fully structural model that can exploit the vast collection of existing graph kernels, a superior expressive power when compared to standard GNNs, and the possibility to visualize the learned substructures in a way that is reminiscent of the convolutional filters of standard CNNs.
 Future work will attempt to address the limitations of the current approach.
-For example, the optimization strategy we employed in this work prefers low-dimensional discrete input labels over high-dimensional continuous ones.
-Our model is also not well suited for social graphs, where structure plays a minor role and small-worldness implies that the sub-graphs will span the majority of the input graph even at small radii.
-Finally, the lack of widely available GPU implementations of graph kernels implies that our model cannot presently tap into the computational power of these units.
+For example, our model is also not well suited for social graphs, where structure plays a minor role, and small-worldness implies that the subgraphs will span the majority of the input graph even at small radii.
+It should also be easy to modify our architecture to allow any number of graph kernels to be plugged in, allowing the network to learn which kernel is best suited for the dataset and task at hand.
+In principle, our architecture can also operate using graph kernels for both directed and undirected graphs (\eg GL and WL kernels), as well as edge attributed ones (\eg WL kernel, categorical attributes only).
+In general, node and edge features are not restricted to being categorical, however in the case of continuous features the kernel should be differential \wrt the features.
+Note that these limitations in handling social graphs and the necessity for the kernel to be differential \wrt continuous features may limit the immediate applicability of our model in some domains.
+Future work will aim to address these limitations and explore our network's performance on node classification and regression tasks.